longcw/yolo2-pytorch/README.md

 I used a Cython extension for postprocessing and `multiprocessing.Pool` for image preprocessing.
 Testing an image in VOC2007 costs about 13~20ms.

-**TODO:** Build the loss function for training.

-I can not train the network well so far.
-Maybe you can implement the loss function by yourself and make the training program work.
-You can download the model of darknet19 pretrained on ImageNet by the author in [darknet19.weights.npz](https://drive.google.com/file/d/0B4pXCfnYmG1WRG52enNpcV80aDg/view?usp=sharing) and load it by `net.load_from_npz(cfg.pretrained_model, num_conv=18)`.

 ### Installation and demo
 1. Clone this repository